Beit Guvrin – Maresha National Park – Full Visitors Guide

 They did olive pressing in the following manner:

-1. Crushing (the right part of the photo below) – the olives were placed in a large round flat stone basin, and a lens-shaped crushing rock moved vertically around.
+- Crushing (the right part of the photo below): The olives were placed in a large, round, flat stone basin, and a lens-shaped crushing rock moved vertically around them.

-2. Squeezing (the photo above) – after crushing, the olives were put into woven baskets and placed on each other.
-The baskets were put under a broad beam (inside the niches in the back of the photo).
-Also, three weights (in the left part of the picture) were tied to the beam to increase the pressure.
+- Squeezing (the photo above): After crushing, the olives were put into woven baskets and placed on each other.
+The baskets were placed under a broad beam (inside the niches in the back of the photo).
+Three weights (in the left part of the picture) were tied to the beam to increase the pressure.

 Maresha